-I had my first bite of steel cut oats about 2 months ago at my sister’s home, and then there was no going back to old-fashioned oats.
+I had my first bite of Classic Steel Cut Oats about 2 months ago at my sister’s home, and then there was no going back to old-fashioned oats.

 Since then, I’ve been nagging my sister, Deepa, to give me her recipe, and she finally took the time out to measure everything and sent me the recipe.